EOEPCA/deployment-guide/docs/quickstart/application-hub-deployment.md

 The creation and configuration of the OIDC client are now performed automatically by the scripted deployment.

-However, it reamins necessary to manually configure the Groups and Users (test users `eric` and `bob`), as described in section [Post-deployment Manual Steps - Groups and Users](../eoepca/application-hub.md#groups-and-users).
+However, it remains necessary to manually configure the Groups and Users (test users `eric` and `bob`), as described in section [Post-deployment Manual Steps - Groups and Users](../eoepca/application-hub.md#groups-and-users).

 ## Application Hub Notes